grafana/k6-learn/Modules/Load Testing.md

 ## Then... what is load testing?

-The term "load testing" refers to a type of testing that focuses on verifying and validating software when it receives considerable volumes of work/tasks to process.
+The term "load testing" refers to a sub-type of performance testing that focuses on verifying and validating the performance of software when it receives considerable volumes of work/tasks to process.

 Many organizations undermine the importance of load testing.
 They focus only on releasing the solution into production.
 But what can happen if no load testing is done, especially if the application expects to receive multiple user interactions?

 ## Reasons for load testing

-Load testing focuses on the impact of extensive use (load) over the application's performance (speed and resources.)
+Load testing focuses on figuring out the impact of extensive use (load) over the application's performance (speed and resources.)

-*- The most significant risk that load testing tries to identify slowness or unresponsiveness when load occurs.*
+*- The most significant risk that load testing tries to identify is slowness or unresponsiveness when the high load use scenario occurs.*

-There is a correlation between the efficiency of the application's resource usage and the point where the speed and responsiveness start to degrade.
+The efficiency of the application's resource usage and the point where the speed and responsiveness start to degrade go hand-in-hand.
 If the application is not efficient, it may not handle the expected loads.
-That is why "efficiency" is one of the performance testing practice's core elements and a crucial element for load testing.
+That is why "efficiency" is one of the performance testing practice's core elements and a crucial validation for load testing.

-There are multiple impacts of slow, unresponsive, or unavailable applications.
+Slow, unresponsive, or unavailable applications have multiple impacts.
 We have the same that we defined in [[Introduction to Performance Testing]]
 As a small resume:
 - Lower or lost sales
 - Low or lost productivity